Thank you for your interest in our School of Natural Resources & Environment

 - PhD Landscape Architecture applicants: Professional degree in landscape architecture or concurrently earning a MLA at Michigan required.
 Portfolio optional (click for mailing address).

 - Application fee ($65 USD for domestic applicants, $75 for international applicants) To be paid by credit card online via a secure site.
 Once your fee is paid, you will receive an e-mail containing directions for checking to see if your application materials have been received.
 It also will include the method for updating your personal information, if needed.
+If you are a current Peace Corps, AmeriCorps or Vista Volunteer, you may request an application fee waiver through the Rackham Graduate School.
+Fee waiver requests may take an additional 8-10 days to process, so plan accordingly.

 The online application system allows you to submit your entire application package electronically.
 You may begin filling out the application form, save it, add information, edit and proofread it as needed.
 You may submit your completed document when ready (once your submit the application, you can not make changes).
 Confidential letters of recommendation should also be submitted electronically.
 Natural Resources and Environment faculty will begin reviewing your completed application once the January 5 deadline has passed.